codurance/site/_posts/2015-08-26-My-first-walking-skeleton.md

 ### Coming to a conclusion
 My next goal is to introduce a database with multiple articles, so that the bot will provide value to followers.
 I will then expand the domain and move along to the next feature, which will allow the bot to answer to mentions.

-One of the lessons I learned in the last weeks was, again the value of pairing and code reviews.
+One of the lessons I learned over the last few weeks was (again) the value of pairing and code reviews.
 When I was stuck, pairing with my mentor or asking him for advice helped me instantly.
 He could see things from a different perspective, cover my blind spots, give encouragement and ideas and provide insights.
 I am very grateful for this support.

 With this approach, I quickly found that my idea of how scheduling would work was off and I could easily refactor to cater for it.
 And I figured out the quirks of setting up the automatic testing, integration and deployment, which will pay off with every change I make.